n8blake/splopple-music/README.md

     <li>The user will also get a button that will redirect them to the new playlist on the music service</li>
 </ol>

+## User-Story
+ As a user, I want to be able to convert a playlist from Apply Music into Spotify, or convert a playlist from Spotify into Apple Music.
+Then I can share the new created playlist url with others.

 ## Credits
 <ul>
   <li>